Calculate Company Value Using Common Rules of Thumb (with Examples)

 This rule of thumb does not consider assets, debts, or profits.

-Substance Value = Company Value
+Net Asset Value = Company Value

 Calculate the value of your company by evaluating the existing assets as accurately as possible and subtracting the liabilities from it.